HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 On the other hand, if a term appears as a predicate argument or a term argument, then it is treated as a term representing data.
 In the example above, `X`, `c(d(Y))`, `d(Y)`, `Y`, `e`, `h`,`j`, are considered terms representing data.

+#### Compound data

-Compound terms can be used to represent compound data, for example, you can represent identity, using the generic term `id(Name, Age)`.
+Compound terms can be used to represent compound data, for example, you can represent a compound data structure that represents identity, using the generic term `id(Name, Age)`.

 ```prolog
 :- use_module(library(clpfd)).